Detroit, MI · Permit lookup

 1. Apply the ~200 sq ft threshold as the first filter Under the Michigan Residential Code as enforced by Detroit BSEED, accessory structures including sheds at approximately 200 square feet or less in footprint area that comply with zoning setbacks and have no utility connections may not require a building permit.
 Sheds over 200 sq ft, multi-story structures, and any shed with utility work require a permit.
 All sheds must still comply with Detroit Zoning Ordinance placement requirements.

-2. Verify zoning placement and check for overlay district conditions Use Detroit's online zoning map at detroitmi.gov to identify the property's residential zoning district and applicable accessory structure setbacks, height limits, and lot coverage maximums under Detroit Zoning Ordinance Chapter 61.
-Also check for land-use overlay district conditions that may impose additional restrictions.
-Confirm compliance before ordering a prefab unit or pouring footings.
+2. Verify zoning placement and check for overlay district conditions Use Detroit's zoning resources to identify the property's zoning district and confirm applicable accessory-structure setbacks, height limits, and lot-coverage rules under the Detroit Zoning Code (Chapter 50).
+Also check for overlay conditions before ordering or placing the shed.

 3. Plan for Detroit's 42-inch frost line Detroit's frost line depth under the Michigan Residential Code is 42 inches.
 Permitted sheds must have footings extending at least 42 inches below grade to prevent frost heave.
 Small prefab sheds on shallow skids may be acceptable for exempt-sized structures.
 Site-built sheds over 200 sq ft require concrete piers or a full slab.
 The footing inspection verifies depth before concrete is poured.